-March is National Kidney Month, which is why we’re devoting our newest post to a rather “painful” topic: kidney stones and kidney stone treatment options.
+March is National Kidney Month, which is why we're devoting our newest post to a rather "painful" topic: kidney stones and kidney stone treatment options.

-Several of our doctors have talked about kidney stones via video (check out our YouTube Channel here).
-We’ve compiled three of their interviews into one helpful article below.
+Several of our doctors have talked about kidney stone treatment options via video (check out our YouTube Channel here).
+We've compiled three of their interviews into one helpful article below.

 First up is Dr. Justin Gould who discusses how a person's lifestyle can influence their risk for developing kidney stones.